seandatasci/JustinGoheen/README.md

 Hi, my name is Justin...and I'm focused on developing tools, systems, and processes to enable the application of artificial intelligence in real-world contexts.

 As of early 2022, I am in the final quarter of an M.S. in Artificial Intelligence and Machine Learning.
-My capstone works focuses on single-channel multi-source signal separation, and my hobby projects focus on AI for algorithmic trading.
+My capstone (thesis) work focuses on single-channel multi-source signal separation, and my hobby projects focus on AI for algorithmic trading with the Interactive Brokers API.

 I hit reset on my GitHub in early 2022 in favor of a format I hope will be useful for other AI/ML Engineers and algorithmic trading enthusiasts.